liferay/liferay-docs/develop/tutorials/articles/150-web-services/05-invoking-json-web-services.markdown

 methods.

-The general rule is that you provide the service method's name and *all* the service method's parameters--even if you only provide `null` values.
+The general rule is that you provide the service method's name and *all* the service method's parameters---even if you only provide `null` values.
 It's important to provide all parameters, but it doesn't matter *how* you do it (e.g., as part of the URL line, as request parameters, etc.).
 The order of the parameters doesn't matter either.